renec-chain/renec/docs/src/wallet-guide/hardware-wallets/ledger.md

 ```

 This confirms your Ledger device is connected properly and in the correct state
-to interact with the Solana CLI.
+to interact with the Renec CLI.
 The command returns your Ledger's unique
 _wallet ID_.
 When you have multiple Nano devices connected to the same
 computer, you can use your wallet ID to specify which Ledger hardware wallet
 you want to use.
 If you only plan to use a single Nano on your computer